mmore500/mmore500.github.io/blog_professional/_posts/2020-05-20-neogeocities.md

 *[source](https://web.archive.org/web/20091027020322im_/http://geocities.com/breakdancing2000/)*

 In this erudite thinkpiece, originally prepared for a spoof presentation, I will
-1. dig into argue that GIFs today are a mere shadow of GIFs of yesteryear,
+1. argue that GIFs today represent a mere shadow of GIFs of yesteryear,
 2. propose a neogeocities renaissance for contemporary websites in which we extract the benefits of [geocities](https://en.wikipedia.org/wiki/Yahoo!_GeoCities)-style GIFs while avoiding the pitfall of sensory overload and distraction,
 3. lay out a set of tools that make it possible.